elymsyr/mazevil/README.md

 #### 1. Cuda Toolkit and cuDNN

-See [Insatallation for Cuda Toolkit vX.Y and cuDNN vA.B.C](#insatallation-for-cuda-toolkit-vx.y-and-cudnn-va.b.c).
+See [Insatallation of Cuda Toolkit and cuDNN](#insatallation-of-cuda-toolkit-and-cudnn).
 Foloow the instructions and isnstall CUDA 11.3 and cuDNN v8.2 or v8.0 (December 5th, 2023), for CUDA 11.x.

 #### 2. Anaconda Environment